BRAIN CANCER AND DISABILITY

 If your brain cancer does not meet listing 13.13, you can still receive benefits if your brain cancer impairs your residual functional capacity (RFC).
 Your RFC is the medical finding of what you can physically do in a work setting, considering your brain cancer.
 It is your limits after taking into account your brain cancer symptoms.

 Your RFC includes both your physical and mental limits.
 In terms of physical limits, the SSA tries to define your ability to sit, stand, walk, and lift, during the course of an 8 hour workday.
 Likewise, the SSA will include your ability to carry, pull, and push.
-Find out more about how the SSA defines work.
+Find out how the SSA defines work.

 In order to figure out your physical RFC, the SSA will examine your medical records.
 They will take into account what your doctor states in your medical records about your ability to work.
 Additionally, the SSA has their own doctors that review your medical records, but never meet or examine you.
 These doctors are paid by the government and work for DDS, the state agency who reviews all cases.
 The SSA will take the medical opinion of these doctors into account too.
 Likewise, if they need more information, they may send you to a medical exam.
-Learn more here about what to expect at SSA’s doctor exam.
+Learn what to expect at SSA’s doctor exam.

 COMPASSIONATE ALLOWANCES FOR BRAIN CANCER

 Social Security’s Compassionate Allowances program allows a person with a severe medical condition, like brain cancer, to win benefits in a short period of time.
-Some of the tumors listed above, like glioblastoma multiforme, spread very quickly and will be fatal.
+Some of the tumors listed above, like glioblastoma multiforme, spread very quickly and are fatal.
 Therefore, the SSA should automatically grant your benefits for this type of brain tumor.
 The average survival time after being found to have this type of tumor is 12 to 16 months.

 WHAT WE DO TO HELP YOU WIN SSDI AND SSI BENEFITS